socialvibe/truex-ad-renderer-web-integration/DOCS.md

 The TruexAdRender runs on any modern web browser, so mobile and desktop platforms are naturally supported.

-For connected tv platforms such as smart TVs and gaming consoles, the following platforms are currently supported:
+For connected TV platforms such as smart TVs and gaming consoles, the following platforms are currently supported:
 * Comcast X1 / Flex
 * Fire TV / Android TV
 * Vizio Smartcast